yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 a co-located crew sitting in the same office.
 First of all, I mean discipline of communications.
 At [teamed.io](http://www.teamed.io), we have developed software remotely for the last five years.
-We manage tasks strictly through ticketing systems (like Github, JIRA, Trac, Basecamp, etc.) and [discourage]({% pst 2014/oct/2014-10-07-stop-chatting-start-coding %}) any informal communications, like Skype, HipChat, emails, or phone calls.
+We manage tasks strictly through ticketing systems (like GitHub, JIRA, Trac, Basecamp, etc.) and [discourage]({% pst 2014/oct/2014-10-07-stop-chatting-start-coding %}) any informal communications, like Skype, HipChat, emails, or phone calls.
 Every ticket for us is an isolated task with its own life cycle,